Edin-Durak/admin-react/README.md

 The sidebar allows users to switch between different sections of the dashboard.
 It also includes a dropdown to select different camps.

-### BrojSJ Page
+### BrojSJ Page and VrstaSJ Page

-This page demonstrates CRUD operations:
+These pages demonstrate CRUD operations:

 - Add new entries
 - Edit existing entries